-Nearly fifteen years after the fashion for skeletonisation first emerged, Mauron Musy has unveiled its very first skeleton watch, the Skeleton Armor Hard Gold.
+Nearly fifteen years after the fashion for skeletonisation first emerged, Mauron Musy has unveiled its very first skeleton watch, the Skeleton Armure Hard Gold.
 The brand makes no excuses for taking its time, and why should it?
 Its own skeletonised piece is very much true to form: different and innovative.

 Not going with the flow, not giving into temptation, protecting its DNA: for almost ten years now, Mauron Musy has been a rare horological breed – and a jealously-guarded secret among collectors.
 It’s the only fully independent manufacture to have made the watch exterior complication its own, universally-acclaimed speciality.